What’s totally cute for a blobby baby that cannot crawl away from you? A swaddled up costume, of course!

 A soft bunting can be used for sleeping just like a swaddle; however, most commercial “costume” buntings are itchy and scratchy on the inside rendering a pain in the butt for both you and your baby.
 Then again, I fell in love with one of these when I was a rookie mom.
 Must have been the hormones.

 This particular chili-pepper costume was the one that spawned all my negative opinions about the bunting.
 I wrestled my then five-month-old son into it for my pleasure (and his misery) and the only pictures we have feature me looking psychotic and him screaming.
 Don’t judge.

 There is something about the pea in the pod costume that makes me nostalgic for pregnancy.
 That alone should be reason NOT to buy it.

 This hot dog is hilarious.
 I think I’m starting to get punchy.
 Maybe it IS a good idea to dress your baby up like food for a laugh.
 Hmmm.
 I have a few more so-wrong-they’re-right costume picks to share.
 Here is a crazy funny banana and the more humane (though still totally impractical) banana bunting costume.

 Turning our attention under the sea, see also mermaid and Nemo-esque fish for the aquatic theme.
 The fish is particularly cruel because it covers up not only the feet but also the hands!
 If you prefer shellfish, consider the lobster baby.

 Need more ideas?
-See our full guide for Halloween costumes for babies and toddlers.
+See our Halloween costume ideas for babies in carseats, strollers, or other things with wheels or our full guide for Halloween costumes for babies and toddlers.